Choosing a Linux Distro: Mobile Edition

 Homepage: https://e.foundation

-/e/OS is a privacy-focused mobile operating system that takes a different approach than postmarketOS.
+/e/OS is a privacy-focused mobile operating system that takes a different approach than some other mobile operating systems.
 Rather than building from scratch, /e/OS is forked from LineageOS, which itself is based on Android.
 This approach prioritizes app compatibility while still delivering significant privacy improvements.

 Less big tech, more privacy